banyaszvonat/breaking-videogames/_posts/2023-11-04-invisible-weapons.md

 	return best_ent;
 }
 ```
 This function ignores whether an entity has collision.
 It's likely that entities like level change triggers are caught by this branch.
-It's unclear why it's only called once the player outside the level bounds and/or looking into the void.
+It's unclear why it's only called once the player is outside the level bounds and/or looking into the void.
 I thought that it's because otherwise the ray hits the world and `FindEntityForward()` returns non-null, but this conditional seems to account for that:

 ```C++
 if ( tr.fraction != 1.0 && tr.DidHitNonWorldEntity() )